 Remove all the vegetation from the outer parameter of your home

 You can easily find spiders in your garden area under the rocks, in the woodpile, or on the shrubs and trees.
 However, as the weather gets cooler, they look for warmer areas in your home.
 Therefore, removing any vegetation too close to your home makes it difficult for them to enter your home.

 Use pesticides spray

 You can apply commercial pesticides containing pyrethroid on the corners and cracks of your home to keep spiders at bay.
 However, they only work if the spider drags itself on them; otherwise, it is useless.
 You can also use natural spider repellants like natural oils such as peppermint, tea-tree, citrus, and eucalyptus oil.
 You can also spray vinegar on the spider to deter it.
 Horse chestnut, mint, and cedarwood are also effective against spiders.

 If all these techniques aren’t enough to curb the influx of spiders in your home, you likely have a severe spider infestation.
 The best way to get rid of them would be to call professional pest control services like Lawn & Pest Solutions.
 Don’t wait for the situation to get severe, as some spiders can be poisonous and can cause severe health problems and allergies.
 The professional pest controllers will use safe and efficient methods to get rid of the infestation.

 About Lawn & Pest Solutions

 If you are looking for professional help to take care of your spider infestation problem, Lawn & Pest Solutions should be your one-stop destination.
-We have specialized programs for common household pests like spiders, mosquitoes, termites, and more.
+We have specialized programs for common household pests like spiders, mosquito yard treatment, termites, and more.
 You can choose from our various Pest control programs to get rid of these common pests in your home.
 Reach out to us at 662.534.4535, 901.560.2399, or fill our online contact form to know more.